 Using funding from this program, conservation districts offer “cost-share” as an incentive for landowners to install eligible conservation projects.
 Cost-share means a landowner only pays a portion of a project’s total cost – the remaining portion is paid by the conservation district.
 This incentive increases landowner interest and participation in conservation work.

 All conservation districts are eligible to are eligible for Natural Resource Investments funding.
-View the full program guidelines (for conservation districts).
+Conservation districts can find Program Guidelines on our Grants, Contracts, and Finance page.